mandano/vehicle-connector/Readme.md

 # Vehicle Connector
 Use REST-API to connect to vehicles via TCP/HTTP.
-Only TCP is supported for at the moment.
+Only TCP is supported at the moment.

 The Connector application consists of 4 services.
 For debugging and simulation a viewer and a simulation service are available.